sympy/sympy/doc/src/explanation/active-deprecations.md

 (deprecated-differentiate_finite-evaluate)=
 ### The `evaluate` flag to `differentiate_finite`

-The evaluate flag to {func}`~.differentiate_finite` is deprecated.
+The `evaluate` flag to {func}`~.differentiate_finite` is deprecated.

 `differentiate_finite(expr, x, evaluate=True)` expands the intermediate
-derivatives before computing differences, but this usually not what you want, as it does not satisfy the product rule.
+derivatives before computing differences.
+But this usually not what you want, as it does not satisfy the product rule.

 If you really do want this behavior, you can emulate it with